HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

         ![Properties Panel](../../../../images/dam_collections_interface_view_information.png)

-        - **Properties** tab - Allows you to update the collection name and description.
+        - **Properties** tab - Allows you to update the name and description.
         - **Access Control** tab - Allows you to set who can access the media assets in the collection.

+    - **Move** - Moves the selected collection into another location.
     - **Delete** - Deletes the selected collection.

 2. Select the **Filter** option to filter media asset results by **Favorites**, **Asset types**, or **Asset size**.